wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_deb.rst

 	apt-get install wazuh-agent

-.. note:: At this point your agent is installed and you need register and configure it to talk to your manager.
+.. note:: At this point your agent is installed and you just need to register and configure it to talk to your manager.
 For more information about this process please visit our user manual.